hannahdesmond/mastery-curriculum/chapter3/README.md

 You'll get a random number between zero and `integer - 1` (so here, `0` to `5`).

 - _**Write a program that rolls a six-sided die and returns the result.
-This program should be runnable from the command-line.**_
+This program should be runnable from the command line.**_

-## Integers and floats
+## Asking objects to return other objects: integers and floats

+#### Introducting floats

 Something pretty weird happens when we do division with our numeral calculator: